Coffee is a drink enjoyed by millions. And the latest research suggests that it might provide a range of health benefits.

 Antioxidants help prevent and repair damage to cells and genetic material around your body.

-There are other foods that are also rich in antioxidants, such as fruit, vegetables, and whole grains, though many people don’t eat enough of these.
+Other dietary sources of polyphenols include fruits, vegetables, and whole grains, though many people don’t eat enough of these.

-You can take a quiz to find out how personalized food recommendations can improve your health.
+Take a quiz to find out how personalized food recommendations can improve your health.

-6. Lowers risk for Parkinson's disease
+6. Lowers the risk of Parkinson's disease

 7. Protects against diabetes

-The risk factors for developing type 2 diabetes include having a sedentary lifestyle, overweight, and being 45 or older.
+The risk factors for developing type 2 diabetes include having a sedentary lifestyle, being overweight, and being 45 or older.